mowinckel107/teaching_git/git notes.md

-# Senarios:

-1: What have I changed?
-2: When did this happen?
-3: Who did this?
-4: Why is this like this?

 # Often used Git commands

+## git init
+to turn a project into a git repository:
+Have your shell in the projects root folder and use:
+    git init
+Thats it.

+Now you can use it locally with
+    git add <your-file>
+and
+    git commit -m "<your-commit-message>"

+If you ever want it on a remote repo like github then see the "git remote" headline :)

+## git clone
-## Clone into differently named folder
+To clone into differently named folder
+    git clone <git-repo-url>  <different-named-folder>

+notice that you can also clone from local repositories:
+    git clone <git-repo-path> <different-named-folder>

+if you want to make a local fake remote:
-git clone <git-repo.git> <fancy-new-folder>
+    git clone --bare <git-repo-url> <fake-remote-folder>

-## To highlight words instead of lines with diff
-use
-git diff --word-diff <The-file>

-## Compare a file between 2 commits
-git diff <commit-id-1> <commit-id-2> <file-you-want-to-compare>

-## To create a new branch
-git checkout -b my_fancy_branch_name

-## To delete a remote branch
-git push origin -d branch-name.

-## To delete a local branch
+##  git status
+show status, but only shows folders that are not tracked:
-git branch -d old-branch.
+    git status

+Show status of files not yet tracked:
+    git status -u

+## git reset
-## To go back one local commit with files still being ready for commit
+To go back one local commit with files still being ready for commit
     git reset --soft HEAD~1
+to also remove the staged files, use --hard instead

-If you then want the remote to also go back one commit then git push -f
+If you then want the remote to also go back one commit then
+    git push -f

+## git rebase
-## When on feature branch rebase to sync it back up with master
+When on feature branch rebase to sync it back up with master
-git pull origin master --rebase git push -f
+    git pull origin master --rebase
+    git push -f
 (If commits have been squashed then simply type “git rebase --continue” until you have skipped all your commits that are in fact in the squashed commit)

+## git merge
+When on master how to merge a branch into master
+To tell git to fail and stop if everything is not 100% fine, add the fast forward only argument
+    git merge --ff-only <your-development-branch-name>

+## git submodule
+After pulling from a repo and it says “(new commits)” That is because the sub-modules are not automatically pulled when the main one is.
+Fix this with the command:
+    git submodule update --init --recursive

+## git diff
+To get the diff without having to scroll through it:
+    git -P diff <absolute path to file>
+This can also be handled permanently by git config

+To compare a file between 2 commits
+    git diff <commit-id-1> <commit-id-2> <file-you-want-to-compare>

-## Find when file was added
+To find when file was added
     git log --diff-filter=A -- <your-file.txt>

-## Restore empty working tree:
-git commit -m'for now'
-git checkout -f
-git reset --soft HEAD~1

-## git cannot detect changes in file names between high and low case
-You poke git to detect it with git mv <Source> <Destination>

-## When on master how to merge a branch into master
-To ensure everything is 100% fine or the merge fails, we add the fast forward only argument git merge --ff-only <your-development-branch-name>

-## After pulling from a repo and it says “(new commits)”
-That is because the sub-modules are not automatically pulled when the main one is.
-Fix this with the command: git submodule update --init --recursive

-## To get the diff without having to scroll through it, use -P
+To highlight words instead of lines with diff:
-git -P diff <absolute path to file>
+    git diff --word-diff <The-file>

+## git log
-## Look at last commit
+To look at last commit:
     git log --name-status HEAD^..HEAD

-## If you want to save output of a command
-git blame file.name > output.txt

-git log -p -- filename > output.txt

-## List all tags
+##  git tag
+To list all tags:
     git tag -l *
 Note that you can modify the wildcard to be more specific.

+## git stash
-## To temporarily hide your changes use
+To temporarily hide your changes:
     git stash
+and
     git stash pop

-# Interact with git stash'es
 To see all saved stashes:
     git stash list

-To delete all saved stashes
+To delete all saved stashes:
     git stash clear

-## show status, but only shows folders that are not tracked
-git status

-## Show status of files not yet tracked
-git status -u
+## git branch

-## Get a list of all remote branches
+To get a list of all remote branches:
     git branch -r

+To create a new branch
+    git checkout -b <branch-name>

+To delete a local branch
+    git branch -d <old-branch>

+To delete a remote branch
+    git push origin -d <branch-name>

+## git remote
+To see what remote you are pointing to
+    git remote -v

+To change what remote you are pointing to
+    git remote set-url origin <the-new-origin>

+if the repository never had a remote, ie, was created by
+    git init
+You first get the new remote url by creating the repository on the remote Then get the url you would normally clone it with
+Then use that url like so:
+    git remote add origin <repository-url>
+and then simply
+    git push
+which may prompt you to call
+    git push --set-upstream origin <your-branch-name>

+## git config
-## Show the entire command reply instead of using the pager
+To show the entire command reply instead of using the pager
     git config --global core.pager "cat"
 This is equivalent to starting a command with “git -P”

-## To see what remote you are pointing to
+If you always want to use an argument in a command, you can automate that by using an alias an example of making an alias so
+    git df
+actually calls
+    git diff --word-diff

+git config --global alias.df "diff --word-diff"

+## Save command output to file

+    git blame file.name > output.txt

+    git log -p -- filename > output.txt

+# Weird git behavior and how to solve it

+## git cannot detect changes in file names between high and low case
+You poke git to detect it with
+    git mv <Source> <Destination>
+for example:
+    git mv <my-lower-case-named-file> <my-upper-case-named-file>

+## Restore empty working tree:
+git commit -m'for now'
-git remote -v
+git checkout -f

-## To change what remote you are pointing to
-git remote set-url origin THE_NEW_ORIGIN
+git reset --soft HEAD~1